 CEH Type: 16.25 Advanced (Provider)

-The University of Arizona College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+The American Academy of Clinical Toxicology (AACT) is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 Pharmacists participating in the entire program and completing the post test will be awarded credit.
 No partial credit will be available.

 Credits in Canada